 7. Alfilerillo (Pereskiopsis diguetii)

 Some cacti are in a primitive enough state that they have both leaves and spines.
 Pereskiopsis diguetii is one of these, with small spines, glochids, and leaves sprouting from a single point.
-Tropical and extremely fast-growing by nature, P. diguetii is often used as a grafting base to speed the growth process of seedlings of slow-growing species.
-While still capable of flowering, it is rare to find a P. diguetii grown for its appearance or flowers.
-Instead, most specimens are simply cuttings rooted from a mother plant, resulting in numerous clones that can also be cut and replanted.
+Tropical and extremely fast-growing by nature, Pereskiopsis diguetii is often used as a grafting base to speed the growth process of seedlings of slow-growing species.
+While still capable of flowering, it is rare to find a Pereskiopsis diguetii grown for its appearance or flowers.
+Instead, most specimens are cuttings rooted from a mother plant, resulting in numerous clones that can be cut and replanted.

 8. Turbinicarpus subterraneus

-When thinking of cacti, we often think of tall, thick-stemmed plants coated in spikes, but this is often not the case.
+When thinking of cacti, we often think of tall, thick-stemmed plants coated in spikes, which is usually untrue.
 With the Turbinicarpus subterraneus, the true surprise is below the soil's surface.
 The small, club-like heads are supported by a tuberous root, often the same size as the exposed stems.
-This root allows T. subterraneus to survive long periods of drought by storing large quantities of water.
-Being below the surface also allows it to be cold resistant enough to endure short periods of exposure to temperatures as low as 25 °F (-4 °C).
+This root allows T. subterraneus to survive prolonged periods of drought by storing large quantities of water.
+Being below the surface also allows it to be cold-resistant enough to endure short periods of exposure to temperatures as low as 25 °F (-4 °C).

 9. Atrichoke Cactus (Obregonia denegrii)